mjoblin/neotiles/docs/pages/installation.rst

 With that in mind you can choose to install everything into either a `virtualenv`_ or into the main system Python.

-(These instructions have been pulled from the `Adafruit site`_.)
+(These instructions have been pulled in part from the `Adafruit learning site`_.)

-Regardless of which approach you choose, you need to install some system dependencies on your Raspberry Pi first: ::
+Regardless of which approach you choose, you first need to install some system dependencies on your Raspberry Pi first: ::

     sudo apt-get update